RafaelSantana97/teachingPlanAPI/README.md

-## Teaching Plan API
+# Teaching Plan API

-# Requirements
+### Requirements

-For building and running the application as DEV you need:
+For building and running the application you need:

     Maven
     MySQL

-For building and running the application as TEST you need:

-    Maven
-    H2 Console
+    Lombok - Download and install the Lombok plugin for your IDE.

-# Running
+### Running

 First, clone the project and build locally:

 git clone https://github.com/RafaelSantana97/teachingPlanAPI.git

-Make sure you have a MySQL database called "teaching_plan".
+Make sure you have a MySQL database called "teaching_plan" if you want to run it in Dev Mode.